tugboat/pakyow-web/posts/2011-11-21-zero_seven.md

 ## Console

 This is an addition to the Pakyow CLI and allows you to easily start an IRB session and interact with your application.
-With the addition of invoke_route! it is now possible to debug back-end code in the command line.
 Learn more with the following command:

     console:
     pakyow console --help